 - Reduce the risk of postnatal depression

-Babies that are born to mums that have practiced hypnosis and deep relaxation techniques during labour may also be calmer, sleep better and feed better.
+Many people believe that babies born to mothers who used hypnosis and deep relaxation during birthing may also be calmer, sleep better and feed better.

 How does it work?

-As Hypnotherapy is largely hands-off and non-invasive, it is one of the most relaxing, enjoyable and safe therapies to use during pregnancy and birth.
-Many mothers who have used it during pregnancy and birth say they sleep much better and are much calmer during pregnancy.
+As hypnotherapy is largely hands-off and non-invasive, it is one of the most relaxing, enjoyable and safe therapies to use during pregnancy and birth.
+Many mothers who have used it report improved sleep and a greater sense of calmness during pregnancy.